Med students want your trash to transform into life-saving treasures

-A group of medical students from across the country are joining together to make a difference during the Coronavirus pandemic.
+SAN ANTONIO — A group of medical students from across the country are joining together to make a difference during the coronavirus pandemic.

 Medical student Gwendolyn Quintana attends Universidad Autonoma de Guadalajara in Mexico and came home to San Antonio to fulfill her clinical rotations.